 Payment of Tuition and Fees

 Tuition and fees are divided into Financial Periods.
 Tuition and fees are due the first day of each term.
 Trinity Health System School of Nursing tuition and fees are subject to change.
 If students are eligible for financial aid, tuition/fees and requested charges are deducted from these monies.
-Any remaining Title IV funds (Direct Loan(s) and/or Pell Grants) will be issued to the student in the form of a refund check placed in the student’s mailbox within 14 days of the actual Title IV disbursement date.
+Any remaining Title IV funds (Direct Loan(s) and/or Pell Grants) will be issued to the student in the form of a refund check within 14 days of the actual Title IV disbursement date.
 Any remaining Title IV funds (Direct Plus Loans) will be issued to the parent in the form of a refund check mailed to the parent within 14 days of the actual Title IV disbursement date.
 Title IV funds may also be kept in student accounts with written permission from the student.